kaaproject/kaa-rfcs/0002-data-collection-extension/README.md

 #### Request
 JSON Schema for requests is defined in the [request.schema.json](./request.schema.json) file.

-The server MUST handle requests at the following resourse path:
+The server MUST handle requests at the following resource path:
 ```
 /<endpoint_token>/json
 ```